mirchow/HungerFreeCity/web/README.md

         $ gulp

    Gulp automatically opens Hunger Free City in a web browser, and reloads when it detects changes to css, js, and html.

+   You can view the running project at https://hungerfreecity.herokuapp.com/